 Johnson & Johnson has scored a victory in the Levaquin litigation it has been fighting.
 A United States Court of Appeals ruled for the drug giant, reversing a $1.1 million punitive award that a jury had awarded to plaintiff John Schedin.

 In 2008, the FDA added a black box warning to Levaquin, the most serious type of warning a drug can carry.
-The lawsuits against Levaquin allege that patients taking the drug face increased risk of tendon rupture, damage and tendonitis, which can leave patients permanently disabled.
+The lawsuits against Levaquin allege that patients taking the drug face an increased risk of tendon rupture, damage, and tendonitis, which can leave patients permanently disabled.